sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 {{< /language-toggle >}}

-## Implement monitoring as code with SensuFlow
+## Implement CI/CD with monitoring as code

+When you're ready, you can expand your monitoring as code practices to include managing your Sensu configuration files with a CI/CD workflow.
+CI/CD takes the manual work out of maintaining and updating your monitoring as code repository so that any updates to the Sensu resources in your monitoring as code repository are reflected in your Sensu configuration in a timely manner.

+If you’re already using CI/CD, you already have workflows for versioning, building, testing, and deploying your code.
+Integrating monitoring as code means your monitoring can go through the same CI/CD workflows as your code.

-There's no one "correct" way to implement monitoring as code, but the [SensuFlow GitHub Action][1] offers a turnkey reference implementation that helps you create your own monitoring as code workflow and start managing Sensu resources via repository commits.
+There's no one "correct" way to implement CI/CD with monitoring as code, but the [SensuFlow GitHub Action][1] offers a turnkey reference implementation that helps you create your own monitoring as code workflow and start managing Sensu resources via repository commits.

+### Use SensuFlow for CI/CD monitoring as code

 SensuFlow is a git-based, prescriptive monitoring as code workflow that uses [sensuctl][2] (including [sensuctl prune][3]) to synchronize your monitoring and observability code with your Sensu deployments.